Information for all students

 People from outside your halls household will not be allowed to enter your halls of residence whilst social distancing measures continue.
 All social spaces shared with other households are closed whilst social distancing measures are in place.

-All our teams are here to help, and are currently offering their services online as the primary route of contact.
-If you need help with life outside of your studies, then the Student Services Centre is the best first contact you can make - you can access all their services online, including through live chat.
-Alternatively, you might prefer to talk to your peers instead through one of our schemes.
+All our teams are here to help, and are currently offering support services online as the primary route of contact.
+If you need help with life outside of your studies, then the Student Services Centre is the best first contact you can make - you can access all their services online.
+We also have out-of-hours support options, including offering online appointments until 12am each night.

 If you need support related to your studies, then our academic life web pages are a good place to start - there are lots of resources to help you develop your skills and expertise.
 Please remember that your personal tutor is there to support you - please just get in touch with them to discuss how they can help you.

-Yes, socially-distanced activities will be in place.
-We are currently pulling together the events and activities calendar for the 2020/21 academic year so please make sure that you download the Keele App and look in the ‘What’s On’ section for the full programme.
+There are still lots of ways you can connect with other students.
+Please make sure that you download the Keele App and look in the ‘What’s On’ section regularly for the full programme.